 When the Flexible Sigmoidoscopy is completed, you may have leakage of liquid accompanied by gas for up to 24 hours.
 You should arrange your work/social activities following a Flexible Sigmoidoscopy with this in mind.
 You will be informed about the results of the procedure and any additional information you need to know.
 Patients are also given instructions regarding how soon they can eat and drink, plus other guidelines for resuming normal activities.

-Board certified physicians Dr. Ranvir Singh, Dr. Stephen Rashbaum, and Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; Vanessa T. Dang, MSN, APRN; care for patients in the north Atlanta, GA; area including Johns Creek, GA; Cumming, GA; Lawrenceville, GA; Alpharetta, GA.
+Board certified physicians Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Long B. Nguyen, and providers Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; care for patients in the north Atlanta, GA; area including Johns Creek, GA; Cumming, GA; Lawrenceville, GA; Alpharetta, GA.
 The in-house endoscopy suite at Digestive Care Physicians is a certified facility which has achieved the highest level of accreditation by the Association for Ambulatory Health Care (AAAHC).
 If you suffer from gastrointestinal problems or need a colorectal cancer screening, contact us at (770) 227-2222 to schedule an appointment.